-Certificate of Occupancy or Home Occupation Permit from Zoning Administrator
+Certificate of Occupancy or Home Occupation Permit from Department of Buildings

-A Certificate of Occupancy is used for commercial buildings and a Home Occupation Permit is used for residential buildings.
+A Certificate of Occupancy is used for commercial buildings.
+A Home Occupation Permit is used for residential buildings.

-A Certificate of Occupancy (C of O) is required if your business will rent office space or owns a commercial building in DC.
+A Certificate of Occupancy (“C of O”) is required if your business will rent office/retail space or owns a commercial building in DC.

-If you’re renting office space, it’s likely that the buildings Certificate of Occupancy will cover your business activities.
+If you’re renting office space, it’s likely that the building’s Certificate of Occupancy will cover your business activities.
 You’ll need to get the C of O Number in order to enter it on your Basic Business License Application, which we’ll discuss in the next lesson.
 The property manager should have that information.

 It doesn’t matter if you own the home or rent the home; a Home Occupation Permit is required.